-What to Expect at an Eye Exam - Explained by Nelson Family Eyecare
+What to expect at an Eye Exam at Nelson Family Eyecare

-Most important: the eye exam will include an assessment of the health of your eyes inside and out.
+Most importantly: the eye exam will include an assessment of the health of your eyes inside and out.

 WHAT TO BRING TO EYE EXAM